mbelaloui/Ansible/README.md

 - Send ssh-key to the hosts

 - Check if the SELinux in enabled on the remote nodes `getenforce`
+	* if it's enabled we have to install on the nodes the `libselinux-python` before using any cp/file/template related functions in Ansible.